velletti/allplan_ke_search_extended/Documentation/Readme.md

 2. On start the scheduler task (IndexerTask) transfers its settings to the IndexerRunner-properties (which extends the ke_search indexer runner) on start.
 3. After that, the IndexerTask starts the IndexerRunner->startIndexing(), which starts the parent startIndexing() function.
 4. There ke_search has a hook implemented, which calls our CustomIndexerHook->customIndexer() with the IndexRunner (and its properties)
-5. So we have CustomIndexer with the originally settings from the scheduler task :-)
+5. So we have a CustomIndexer with the originally settings from the scheduler task :-)
 6. Indexer starts in our own IndexerTask => there the parent startIndexing() function is called.

+### Notes

+* On start indexing, ke_search writes an entry to sys_registry with current timestamp, the next step is, that ke_search deletes all entries (**after** update records), which are older than this timestamp in its cleanUpIndex() function, which is hooked by our cleanUp() function.
+* Index records will be updated (instead of deleted and new created) => in function prepareStatements()

+From the "official" documentation:
+"Full indexing goes through all the data which should be indexed (records, files, custom indexers) and checks for each record if it has been changed or if it is new.
+In this case the data will be updated or stored to the index. **After that** a cleanup process is started and all old data will be deleted."

 ## Tags